ivanbakel/ante/doc/types.md

 and `u` indicates unsigned.
  * The last is sized to the platform bit-size i.e. 32 bits on a 32-bit platform, and so on: these are of the form `[iu]sz`.

+A numeric literal can be followed by an optional underscore an an integer type name to explicitly type it.

 ### Characters